aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/commentrangestart/_index.md

 Initializes a new instance of this class.

-When [CommentRangeStart](../../com.aspose.words/commentrangestart) is created, it belongs to the specified document, but is not yet part of the document and [Node.getParentNode()](../../com.aspose.words/node\#getParentNode--) is null.
+When [CommentRangeStart](../../com.aspose.words/commentrangestart) is created, it belongs to the specified document, but is not yet part of the document and [Node.getParentNode()](../../com.aspose.words/node\#getParentNode) is  null .

 To append a [CommentRangeStart](../../com.aspose.words/commentrangestart) to the document use InsertAfter or InsertBefore on the paragraph where you want the comment inserted.